- Leggings have come a long way

 In Alaska, women started wearing them instead of their Alaska classic skinnies.
 Alaskan women have worn their leg-wear in winter instead of tights under their skirts or dresses, with a long sweater or instead of jeans under their kuspaks.
 The footwear can be anything from duck booties, over mukluks, or tall flat leather boots to lobben boots .
 Of course with insole and double wool socks.
 In the Interior, people learned to avoid cold feet at frigid temperatures.

 Just another Alaska fun fact.
 At balls in winter, many women (including me) wear leggings under their dance gowns.
-See what I wore at the 40 Below Ball.
+See these awesome ball outfits worn in the cold of winter.

 Summer style with leggings